 XsltCompiler class in s9api).
 Bytecode generation can be important for the performance of some workloads, but for others it makes very little difference.

-#2 Updated by Pranay Deshpande 4 months ago
+#2 Updated by Pranay Deshpande over 1 year ago

 Thanks for providing the quick info on this.
 Could you please confirm what's the exact value of this "document size" above which, the bytecode is generated (I believe thats for optimizing the processing of XSLT) Based on the size, we could be able to provide some workarounds for our customers.